 It is the absolute aim to become the market leader for printing ceramic materials.
-In order to fulfill this aim efficiently the group decided to invest in a Cerafab 7500 from Lithoz.
-Adding Lithoz’s LCM technology to the project completely underlines the strong commitment to become a market leader in this field of expertise.
+In order to fulfill this aim efficiently Formatec uses the Admaflex ceramic 3D printers, offered by Admatec Europe.
+Adding Admatec’s Admaflex Technology to the project completely underlines the strong commitment to become a market leader in this field of expertise.

 Development of printing technologies continues within the group as well.
-The in-house developed technology emerged on several fundamental points, now calling it the ADMAFLEX® technology.
+The in-house developed Admaflex Technology emerged on several fundamental points.
 Main focus is to break down limitations on precision, building size and building speed.
 Secondly material research is a critical development factor.
 Reducing costs and widening the range of materials are clear objectives.
 These material developments will not be limited to ceramics, on the middle long-term a pre-defined range of metals will be developed as well, while the process is suitable for all powder materials.

 At this stage detailed technical information of the process cannot be shared due to proprietary considerations.

-Together with the technology developments, ADMATEC explores new market segments with both systems, the Cerafab and the ADMAFLEX®.
-By combining both technologies ADMATEC can supply small/precise parts, but also larger parts in higher volume.
+Together with the technology developments, Admatec explores new market segments with the Admaflex 130 and the recently launched Admaflex 300.
+With these printers Admatec can supply small/precise parts, but also larger parts in higher volume.
 The market seems to be discovering this technology sooner than expected, resulting in challenging requirements on a frequent basis.